Our Core Principles

 - Shall disclose all material facts known to them that, if not disclosed, may distort the reporting of activities under review.

-Internal auditors respect the value and ownership of information they receive and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.
+Auditors respect the value and ownership of information they receive and do not disclose information without appropriate authority unless there is a legal or professional obligation to do so.

 - Shall be prudent in the use and protection of information acquired in the course of their duties.